sanctum-black/guided-projects/data-science/the-state-of-our-world-in-2024/docs/the-state-of-our-world-in-2024-pt-1.md

 So, what steps can we take to ensure the information we're ingesting is reliable?

-## The QUIBBLE method
+## 3. The QUIBBLE method
 There are many journalistic practices we can adopt as everyday newsreaders; the most important ones can be summarized into what I call the QUIBBLE method (_Questioning Underlying Information Before Believing, Learning, and Endorsing_).
 You see, when we're hit with news, the headline is often much more prevalent than the actual information contained in the article.
 This is mostly because ["we live in a hypercompetitive world, and clickbait titles simply sell more news"](https://www.apa.org/monitor/2022/11/strain-media-overload).

 Thus, when the data arrives, we already have a certain predisposition.
 This not only causes a potential bias but also affects people emotionally, as observed by Dr. Steven Stosny in his [_Washington Post_ opinion piece in 2017](https://www.washingtonpost.com/news/inspired-life/wp/2017/02/06/suffering-from-headline-stress-disorder-since-trumps-win-youre-definitely-not-alone/).

-## Breaking patterns
+## 4. Breaking patterns
 So, how can we bypass this initial reaction and focus on whether the piece is valid in the first place?
 There are some techniques we can (_consciously_) practice whenever we're exposed to news articles and general information:

-### Verifying the primary source
+### 4.1 Verifying the primary source
 - **Ensure the primary source is credible and authoritative**: This includes trusted authors, credible research institutions, and peer-reviewed material.
 - **Check if the sources are cited correctly, actually exist, and are accessible to the public**: This one is a bit tricky since studies can sometimes reference data sources (_most of the time, this happens for secondary sources_) provided by organizations that require registration, that have paywalls, or that require an application procedure for us to be able to access the data.
-However, most socioeconomic data sources (_public organizations such as The World Bank, ILOSTAT, OECD, IMF, etc_.) are free for public consultation and even offer well-documented public APIs (s_ome private organizations offer composite indexes or preprocessed data, and those can charge for subscription fees_).
+However, most socioeconomic data sources (_public organizations such as The World Bank, ILOSTAT, OECD, IMF, etc_.) are free for public consultation and even offer well-documented public APIs (_some private organizations offer composite indexes or preprocessed data, and those can charge for subscription fees_).
 - **Confirm that the data matches the information provided by the sources**: Sometimes, the author may include a reference (_by mistake or purposefully_) that does not match the data being displayed.
 This can be caused by negligence, bad URLs, or even mistakes when writing the piece.

-### Understanding source bias and funding
+### 4.2 Understanding source bias and funding
 - **Research the inclinations or biases of the source**: This is especially relevant since some news outlets can have mild to strong political inclinations and can even be partially or completely funded by governmental organs or for-profit private institutions.
 This is normal and does not necessarily mean that there will be a conflict of interest; however, we must consider balancing the sources we consult.
 - **Identify the funding behind the research or data collection**: This helps uncover potential conflicts of interest.
 Of course, this is not always possible since private organizations can partially or fully fund public organizations (_same as above, this is not always a problem.
 In fact, it's sometimes beneficial since domain expertise is often required; the trick lies in simply knowing this fact before fully committing to an opinion_).
 Common examples of this phenomenon include pharmaceutical companies funding medical studies and digital privacy studies funded by technology companies, among others.

-### Analyzing the metrics used
+### 4.3 Analyzing the metrics used
 - **Understand the metrics or indicators being used and how they are defined**: Having at least a general notion of which metrics are being used to present conclusions is relevant since, for example, apparently similar metrics can have drastically different considerations or can even be measured in different units.
 - **Assess the appropriateness & validness of the metrics**: A given metric might not be adequate for measuring given phenomena, and often, a single metric will not fully explain the real-world situation being described.
 This is why the study of socioeconomic, political, and environmental phenomena is often tackled from multiple angles.

-### Evaluating data collection methods
+### 4.4 Evaluating data collection methods
 - **Examine how the data was collected and if there could be any errors in this process**: Oftentimes, the authors will cite how the data was collected (_e.g., surveys, experiments, administrative data_), accompanied by the parameters of said collection.
 This is relevant when talking about surveys & polls; for example, incorrect sample sizes and unstratified sampling techniques under the wrong contexts can drastically skew the study's outcome.
 This is especially detrimental if these considerations are withheld and not made known to the public when presenting the results.

-### Inspecting Data Visualization Techniques
+### 4.5 Inspecting Data Visualization Techniques
 I would argue that a big part of a misinformed opinion can come from incorrect visualization practices since it's fairly easy to make mistakes or purposefully lie to the public using this technique; a simple change in the axis scales can completely transform how the audience perceives data.
 Below are a couple of nice resources with examples of what not to do when visualizing data:
 - [Misleading Graphs: Real Life Examples, Statistics How To](https://www.statisticshowto.com/probability-and-statistics/descriptive-statistics/misleading-graphs/)
 - [Bad Data Visualizations, Real Life Examples Out There in the Wild, Tom Ellyatt](https://medium.com/@thomas.ellyatt/bad-data-visualisation-real-life-examples-out-there-in-the-wild-eb5032329aeb0)